 - The employer must have proper accounts during the year in which the bonus is paid as well as for the prior tax year.

-- The total amount which can be allocated to employees as part of the profit-sharing scheme cannot exceed 5% of the profits of the business of the prior year.
+- The total amount that can be allocated to employees as part of the profit-sharing scheme cannot exceed 5% of the profits of the business of the prior year.

-- Details of the profit-sharing scheme in a prescribed form must be provided to the withholding tax office for verification, at the time of implementation of the profit-sharing scheme.
+- Details of the profit-sharing scheme in a prescribed form must be provided to the withholding tax (WHT) office for verification at the time of implementation of the profit-sharing scheme.

 The payment cannot exceed 25% of the beneficiary’s gross annual remuneration (excluding benefits in kind and in cash and the bonus itself).

-The costs in connection with the profit-sharing scheme are deductible at corporate level.
+The costs in connection with the profit-sharing scheme are deductible at the corporate level.

 Incorporation into the law of the special tax regime for 'inbound' employees

 The provisions outlined in Circular no 95/2 of 27 January 2014 will be incorporated into the law, with certain modifications.

-The Bill removes certain obligations which previously were a deterrent to the implementation of the regime, such as the obligation that the employing entity in Luxembourg must have or expect to have 20 full-time employees in the medium term.
-Also removed are the obligations that the employee recruited into Luxembourg must put at the disposal of the employees their specialist knowledge and savoir-faire, or that the employee must be recruited into a sector which is experiencing recruitment difficulties in Luxembourg.
+The Bill removes certain obligations that previously were a deterrent to the implementation of the regime, such as the obligation that the employing entity in Luxembourg must have or expect to have 20 full-time employees in the medium term.
+Also removed are the obligations that the employee recruited into Luxembourg must put at the disposal of the employees their specialist knowledge and savoir-faire, or that the employee must be recruited into a sector that is experiencing recruitment difficulties in Luxembourg.

-The main changes relate to the reference base salary, the duration of the regime and the way in which the cost of living exemption is calculated.
-Previously, in order to qualify for the regime, the employee had to have a gross base salary of EUR 50,000.
+The main changes relate to the reference base salary, the duration of the regime, and the way in which the cost-of-living exemption is calculated.
+Previously, in order to qualify for the regime, the employee had to have a gross base salary of 50,000 euros (EUR).
 This increases to EUR 100,000.
-The duration of time during which the regime can apply has been increased from 6 to 9 years (including the year of arrival).
-The cost of living allowance is to be calculated on a lump sum basis, and 50% of the allowance may be paid free from tax.
-The cost of living allowance cannot exceed 30% of the annual base remuneration (excluding benefits in kind and cash).
+The duration of time during which the regime can apply has been increased from six to nine years (including the year of arrival).
+The cost-of-living allowance is to be calculated on a lump-sum basis, and 50% of the allowance may be paid free from tax.
+The cost-of-living allowance cannot exceed 30% of the annual base remuneration (excluding benefits in kind and cash).